omatron/simple-image-to-pdf-html-docx/README.md

 #### Compression

-Enable compression to reduce file size.
+Enabled by default at **Medium**.
 Three quality levels are available:

 | Level | JPEG Quality | Use when |
 |---|---|---|